What The Menendez Brothers' Life In Prison Is Really Like

 Over the years, the Menendez brothers have tried many times to appeal their case.
 Most notably, in 2016, a new law passed in California allowed those convicted to bring new evidence of sexual abuse to light, when it was previously prohibited in their court case.
 However, this attempt, and all the others, failed to get the desired results for the brothers.

 Then, in 2022, a new opportunity arose for Lyle and Erik.
 As Rand explained, "It's not definite, [but the Menendez brothers' lawyers] are going to file a writ of habeas corpus, and they're going to ask for a new trial.
 The threshold for filing is you have to have new evidence that was not available at the time of the trial, and they do have new evidence."
-That evidence is a letter written by Erik in 1988 that details his father's abuse, which was never seen in the trial.
+That evidence was a letter written by Erik in 1988 that details his father's abuse, which was never seen in the trial.

 Advertisement